michielvaneerd/fast-toc/readme.txt

 3. Use the Settings->Reading screen to set some default settings.

 == Changelog ==

+= 20200517 =
+* Add root selector.
+* Don't overwrite ID of header if header already has one.

 = 20200126 =
 * Nicer id attribute values